trychlos/pwix-accounts-ui/README.md

     The minimal required password strength when setting a new password, either when creating a new account of when changing the password of an existing account.

-    `pwix:accounts` makes use of the [zxcvbn](https://www.npmjs.com/package/zxcvbn) package to estimate the strength of entered passwords.
+    `pwix:accounts-ui` makes use of the [zxcvbn](https://www.npmjs.com/package/zxcvbn) package to estimate the strength of entered passwords.
 The estimated strength can take folloging values:

     - `AC_PWD_VERYWEAK`: too guessable, risky password (guesses < 10^3)
     - `AC_PWD_WEAK`: very guessable, protection from throttled online attacks (guesses < 10^6)